eau-claire-energy-cooperative/freeboard/CUSTOM.md

 ## Loading Specific Dashboard

 To load a pre-made dashboard on startup, make sure the dashboard file is in the directory with the index.html file.
-The use:
+Then use:

 ```
-/index.html#source=dashboard.json
+/index.html?load=dashboard.json

 ```